Dan131O/Democracy_Index_Analysis_Alternative2/README.md

 1. **Full technical pipeline:**

    Includes:
+   - CSV-to-PostgreSQL table creation via Python
-   - Python ETL script → `csv_to_sql_tables.py`
+   → `csv_to_sql_tables.py`
+   - Data cleaning and transformation using SQL
-   - SQL transformation logic → `data_manipulation.sql`
+   → `data_manipulation.sql`
+   - Interactive visualizations with Tableau
-   - Tableau workbook → `visualizations.twbx`
+   → `visualizations.twbx`

    Use this option if you're interested in the data-processing pipeline, code, or want to explore/customize the dashboard in Tableau.

 2. **Visualization summary only:**

    - Open `Tableau_Story.pdf` to view the interactive dashboard story exported from Tableau Public.
-   - Requires no technical background or tools.

 3. **Interpretation and written analysis:**